-Check inspection of electrical installation if required by Regulator contractor; or
+Check inspection of electrical installation if required by regulator

-179. If required by the Regulator, a supplier must ensure an authorised person performs, or provide necessary help to enable an authorised person to perform, a check inspection of-

-(a) electrical installation work performed by a licensed electrical

-(b) a customer's electrical installation.
+- 179. If required by the regulator, a supplier must ensure an authorised person performs, or provide necessary help to enable an authorised person to perform, a check inspection of- - (a) electrical installation work performed by a licensed electrical contractor; or - (b) a customer's electrical installation.